lusccc/Trajectory-Classification-using-Dual-CSA/readme.md

 # Trajectory Classification Using Dual-CSA
 This project is the code of the paper _Dual Supervised Autoencoder Based Trajectory Classification Using Enhanced Spatio-Temporal Information_
+The paper is available at: https://ieeexplore.ieee.org/document/9204708/

 ## Abstract
-omitted until published
+With the rapid development of mobile internet and location awareness techniques, massive spatio-temporal data is collected every day.
+Trajectory classification is critically important to many real-world applications such as human mobility understanding, urban planning, and intelligent transportation systems.
+A growing number of studies took advantage of the deep learning method to learn the high-level features of trajectory data for accurate estimation.
+However, some of these studies didn’t interpret spatio-temporal information well, more importantly, they didn’t fully utilize the high-level features extracted by neural networks.
+To overcome these drawbacks, this paper utilizes the proposed stop state and turn state to enhance spatial information, and at the same time, extracts stronger time information via Recurrence Plot (RP).
+Moreover, a novel Dual Convolutional neural networks based Supervised Autoencoder (Dual-CSA) is proposed by making the network aware of Predefined Class Centroids (PCC).
+Experiments conducted on two real-world datasets demonstrate that Dual-CSA can learn the high-level features well.
+The highest accuracy of the Geolife and SHL datasets are 89.475% and 89.602%, respectively, proving the superiority of our method.

 ## Framework Overview
 ![avatar](framework.png)